OpenOrienteering/mapper/touch-mode.md

 In Touch Mode, the map editor is different from the desktop version.
 It offers a fixed set of buttons add the top and at the bottom of the screen.
-Not all Mapper features are offered in Touch Mode, but on the other hands some features suchs as live GNSS tracking are available only in this mode.
+Not all Mapper features are offered in Touch Mode, but on the other hands some features such as live GNSS tracking are available only in this mode.

 This page focuses on specific features of the touch mode user interface.
 To find out about the other symbols, see the [Toolbars documentation](toolbars.md).